ksatirli/multi-cloud-kubernetes/README.md

 ### `vault` Workflows

-* `vault/doks` contains code for deploying Vault on Digital Ocean Kubernetes Clusters
+* `vault` contains code for deploying Vault on Kubernetes Clusters

 ### Other Workflows